It4innovations/hyperqueue/docs/jobs/gresources.md

     currently have enough individual resources to fulfill the [resource request](#resource-request) of the task.

-* **Sum pool**: This pool represents a resource that has a certain size which be split into individual tasks.
+* **Sum pool** This pool represents a resource that has a certain size which be split into individual tasks.
 A typical example is memory; if a worker has `2000` bytes of memory, it can serve e.g. four tasks, if each task asks for `500` bytes of memory.